ayunus22198/MSAWEvent/README.md

  9. Have an emulator running in background, Android Studio is good for this.
  10. Type expo start in msaw-mobile folder, a tab should open in IE if successful
  11. Click Run on Android Emulator/Device

+Features List:
+- Schedule
+  - User should be able to choose which events he/she wants to go to
+  - Should filter appropriately
+  - Times should be easily changeable and renders on everyones phone
+  - Onclick of event should lead to a description page which has:
+     - Picture (Mandatory)
+     - Information on event (Mandatory)
+     - Summary (Mandatory)
+     - Question Poll (Optional)
+     - Comments (Optional)
+     - Likes Facebook style (optional)

+- Map
+  - has halal places marked on map in vicinity of MSA West area
+  - Leads to description page of restaurant of clicked
+- About
+  - Information on Sponsors and who helped make the event happen